romatch/romatch/README.md

 Here are some personal and learning projects I've been working on:

-- [Image processing service](https://github.com/romatch/ImageProcessingService): you develop an image processing service.
+- [Image processing service](https://github.com/romatch/ImageProcessingService): develop an image processing service.
 Clients send images to a Telegram chatbot, and choose a filter to apply

 ## 🤝 Let's Connect